-I found myself boarding a plane with a backpack and fly rods and practicing my Spanish verbs as I prepared to make Patagonia, Argentina home for the next six months.
+I boarded a plane with a backpack and fly rods and practiced my Spanish verbs as I prepared to make Patagonia, Argentina home for the next six months.
 I believe in another life I was from Argentina.
-I have an affinity for wine, barbecued meat, beautiful women, sad Tango music, and of course, big fish.
+I have an affinity for wine, barbecued meat, beautiful women, sad Tango music, and big fish.
 In a lot of ways, I did find Argentina looked a lot like Montana – maybe even the Montana of all those years ago.
 Cowboys, Gauchos, dot the arid landscape.
-And you can watch as they herd their cattle from atop a horse, always followed closely behind with a pack of ranch dogs.
+And you can watch as they herd their cattle from atop a horse, always followed closely behind by a pack of ranch dogs.
 Even the fishing was similar, and I felt right at home throwing mayflies and hoppers – that’s how I grew up.
 However, something that was not all that Montana-ish was the vegetation.

-Martin Majul, Patagonia fishing guide of twelve years, and who eventually would become a dear friend, explained exactly what happened in 2014.
+Martin Majul, a Patagonia fishing guide of twelve years who eventually became a dear friend, explained exactly what happened in 2014.
 Now let me paint you a picture of Martin.
-Imagine a circus, comedy troop, a four-year-old that’s had too many candy bars, and all the seriousness – while fishing – of a military sniper and tactician, throw in an Argentine accent and you have Martin.
+Imagine a circus, comedy troop, a four-year-old that’s had too many candy bars, and all the seriousness – while fishing – of a military sniper and tactician; throw in an Argentine accent, and you have Martin.
 When Martin gets excited about something, everyone knows.
 Well, when he explained the significance of the bamboo, I think his level of excitement registered well beyond the Richter scale, “The bamboo only blooms once every 70 years, and then it dies.
 But I was lucky enough to be alive!”

 I was starting to understand just how big this event was.
 This sort of phenomenon didn’t exist in Montana.
-“The fishing was good during the bloom,” he continued, “but what I remember most was that the following season the fishing was truly great.
+“The fishing was good during the bloom,” he continued, “but I remember most that the fishing was truly great the following season.
 We were finding big trout in the Rivadavia, Carrileufu, and Arrayanes rivers- HUGE trout!
 They all thought it was going to happen again and were looking for it!
-But obviously, it didn’t.”
+But obviously, it didn’t happen.”

 At this point, I could tell Martin was starting to get a little sad- remembering an event that he’d probably never again experience.
 I also realized that I’d likely never see, nor fish, something quite like this mouse incident.
 But with that quintessential Martin enthusiasm, he quickly reminded me why everyone needs to fish Argentina.
 “In Patagonia, we have huge water systems with a bunch of fish.
-Early season and then again late season in April all the browns are in the rivers.
+In the early and late season in April, all the browns are in the rivers.
 And then February brook trout start to spawn, and there are HUGE brook trout!
 They’re in the rivers all through May.”
 I could tell by his quickening speech that the big brook trout was an entirely different conversation and one that I would want to sit down and pick his brain later.